Elam

 Elam was part of the early urbanization of the Near East during the Chalcolithic period (Copper Age).
 The emergence of written records from around 3000 BC also parallels Sumerian history, where slightly earlier records have been found.
 In the Old Elamite period (Middle Bronze Age), Elam consisted of kingdoms on the Iranian plateau, centered in Anshan, and from the mid-2nd millennium BC, it was centered in Susa in the Khuzestan lowlands.
 Its culture played a crucial role during the Persian Achaemenid dynasty that succeeded Elam, when the Elamite language remained among those in official use.
-Elamite is generally considered a language isolate unrelated to any other languages.
-In accordance with geographical and archaeological matches, some historians argue that the Elamites comprise a large portion of the ancestors of the modern day Lurs whose language, Luri, split from Middle Persian.
+Elamite is generally considered a language isolate or unrelated to any other languages.
+According to Daniel T. Potts, Walther Hinz was less cautious in suggesting that the Elamites were ‘Proto-Lurs’ — that is, ancestors of the inhabitants of modern-day Lurestan in western Iran.